 - 1 (8 ounce) package cream cheese, softened

 - 1/2 teaspoon almond extract

 Beat cream cheese with 1/3 cup of sugar until lightened.
-Set aside.
-In another bowl, beat whipping cream, vanilla and almond extracts with an electric mixer at medium speed until foamy; increase speed to medium-high, and slowly add remaining 1/3 cup sugar, beating until stiff peaks form.
+Slowly add 1 1/3 cup cream while beating with an electric mixer at medium speed until foamy; increase speed to medium-high.
+Add vanilla and almond extracts and continue beating until stiff peaks form.

 Spread a thin layer of this filling on the top of the bottom layer of cake.
 Using heavy-duty foil, cut a length long enough to fit around the cake (may need to fold two pieces together), fold in half, and wrap it around the cake, clipping together the ends.
 Add the strawberries, using strawberries cut in half, top to bottom first.
 Place them cut edge out and firmly placed into the layer of filling on the outside edge of the cake.
 Fill the inside with the remainder of the trimmed berries, again making sure they are embedded in the filling.